lgchiaretto/tmux/README.md

  - View pod logs: `prefix + l`
  - Select and paste a node name: `prefix + n`
  - Select and paste a cluster operator: `prefix + o`
+ - Select and paste an OpenShift API resource available in the cluster: `Ctrl + o`
  - Select and paste a pod name: `prefix + p`
  - Select and paste a project name: `prefix + P`
  - Select and open a route: `prefix + r`